 B.A.A.
 Central Michigan University; M.P.A., Grand Valley State University; Ed.D., Eastern Michigan University

 Aaron Haight has worked with the students at GVSU since 2000.
-She currently serves as the assistant dean of students coordinating student conduct and intervention programs as well as working with the CSAL Graduate Assistant program.
-As assistant director of Student Life (2000 – 2013) she spent her first seven years advising the fraternity and sorority community and her last six years in the Office of Student Life coordinating the Transitions Orientation program and a variety of student organization services.
+She currently serves as the Associate Dean of Students overseeing student conduct, support, and intervention efforts as well as working with the CSAL Graduate Assistant Program.
+As assistant director of Student Life (2000 – 2013) she spent her first seven years advising the fraternity and sorority community and her last six years in the OSL coordinating the Transitions Orientation program and a variety of student organization services.
 Prior to coming to GVSU, Aaron worked as a project manager for Edison Schools, Inc. in New York City and as a special events and development coordinator at Special Olympics Michigan.

 Aaron is also a facilitator of StrengthsQuest and True Colors.
-She consults with area K-12 schools on college access, hazing, and diversity initiatives.
-She is active member of the Allendale Rotary and serves on the Allendale Public Schools Board of Trustees.
+She consults with area K-12 schools in college access, hazing, and diversity initiatives.
+She is a past member of the Allendale Rotary and volunteered with the Allendale PTO, Allendale Youth Soccer Organization, and Allendale Little League.
+She currently serves as Vice President on the Allendale Public Schools Board of Trustees.